Northwestern University

 This analysis tests three cost scenarios (Scholarship, Average Net Price, Full Sticker Price) to show how college costs impact your long-term return compared to the average student and a high school graduate.

-- Starting Salary: Estimated from the 10-year median earnings (assuming 2% annual growth from graduation).
+- Starting Salary: Estimated from the 4-year post-graduation median earnings (assuming 2% annual growth from graduation).⚠️ Warning: The high average starting age or low completion rate may inflate the Median earnings and ROI shown.

 - Comparisons: "Vs Median Peer" compares to the median student nationwide in a similar level program.
 "Vs HS Grad" compares to a median high school graduate.